Dr-Titus100/Comprehensive_Exam/README.md

 * `.h5` format: This method save the entire model in a single file.
 It consumes less space
 * `Protocal Buffer` format: This is the default saving format in Tensorflow.
 It is fast to save and load but saves the model into a folder in multiple files.
 This approach consumes much space than the `.h5` format.

-See [Save and load Keras models](https://www.tensorflow.org/guide/keras/save_and_serialize) for more details on this topic.

 * To load the models, use the following command.